Visual-ERM: Reward Modeling for Visual Equivalence: More Details

 \paragraph{Reward-model training data.} We first collect a pool of images and their corresponding ground-truth annotations from public vision-to-code datasets spanning charts, tables, and SVG-style graphics~\cite{zhao2025chartcoder,chen2025breaking,jiang2025viscodex,li2025unisvg,rodriguez2023starvector}.
 However, these raw pairs are not directly suitable for training a reward model, because \methodname requires supervision on \emph{image-to-image discrepancies} rather than only paired input-output examples.
 We therefore construct training instances by synthesizing realistic error patterns and converting them into \emph{rendered} visual differences.

 Concretely, we create imperfect predictions via two complementary routes: (i) \emph{error injection} on ground-truth annotations using a strong yet cost-effective model (GPT-5-mini) as well as Qwen3-VL-235B-Instruct, and (ii) \emph{model-generated predictions} by running Qwen3-VL-8B-Instruct on a subset of ground-truth images to obtain naturally occurring parsing errors.
 We then render each prediction back into an image, forming an (Original Image, Generated Image) pair that reflects the types of distortions encountered in practice.
 Given each image pair, we use GPT-5-mini to produce structured annotations, including fine-grained error descriptions (category, location, severity), as illustrated in Sec.~\ref{sec:case_study}.
 This procedure yields three reward-modeling datasets: 104K instances for Chart-to-Code, 125K for Table-to-Markdown, and 111K for SVG-to-Code.
+The trainning data generation pipeline is shown in Fig.~\ref{fig:train_data_gen}.

 \paragraph{RL training data.} The RL data are drawn from the same underlying sources, but require substantially less processing.
 Unlike reward-model training, RL does not require free-form error annotations: during training, \methodname directly compares the original image with the re-rendered prediction and outputs an image-to-image reward.
 As a result, we only need the ground-truth images, and in many cases the ground-truth parsing text is not necessary.
 In our experiments, we use 11K images for Chart-to-Code RL, 40K for Table-to-Markdown RL, and 10K for SVG-to-Code RL.